Notwithstanding the above, Jumio may process certain individual users’ information in anonymized form for its own purposes.

 Aggregated information.
 From time to time, Jumio may also share anonymized and aggregated information about users of the Services, such as by publishing a report on trends in the usage of the Services.

-Jumio uses commercially reasonable physical, electronic, and procedural safeguards to protect your personal and pseudonymized information against loss or unauthorized access, use, modification, or deletion.
+Jumio uses commercially reasonable physical, electronic, and procedural safeguards to protect your personal information against loss or unauthorized access, use, modification, or deletion.
 Among other things, Jumio encrypts sensitive information both in transit and at rest.
 Jumio is PCI Level 1 compliant and regularly conducts security audits, vulnerability scans, and penetration tests to ensure compliance with security best practices and standards.
 However, no security program is foolproof, and thus we cannot guarantee the absolute security of your personal or other information.
 Moreover, we cannot guarantee the safety of your information when in the possession of other parties, such as the Third-Party Data Controller.

 Reviewing and updating your information